 The CO was in an office when the prisoner jumped him from behind and punched him in the face.
 The assault happened in the Residential Treatment Program unit, a Level II.
-The assailant was transferred to ARF.
+The assailant shirts, polo shirts, hats and mugs with the MCO logo.
+It's all online at mcowebstore. com.